Created Mo 8-Feb-99

 In September 2003 ITV "refreshed" its on-air look and began showing an updated batch of celebrity idents.
 Three months later Carlton introduced new regional idents.
 Then in February 2004, when Granada and Carlton merged to form ITV plc, there was a unified look for national and regional news bulletins, killing off the last mention of HTV, and a common design for regional production captions was introduced.

 More of Dave Jeffery's work, this time featuring clocks and test cards, plus presentation used for schools and The Open University.
+Thanks to the Ruffle Flash Player emulator, this content will continue to work in your browser even though Flash is no longer supported.
+In this update Ruffle is running version 2022-01-21, which has more options on the right-click menu.

 When LWT wanted to celebrate its last day on air before the changeover to "ITV1 London", Dave Jeffery was called upon to re-create some of LWT's past presentation and even invent some new stuff for a broadcast tribute.
+This page uses the Ruffle Flash Player emulator to ensure the content is visible in your browser with support for mobile phones and tablets.
+In this update Ruffle is running version 2022-01-21, which now has similar options in the right-click menu to those seen in Adobe's Player.

 Which is the tackiest, cheesiest TV logo of all time?
 And which one is the scariest?